-In order both to allow you to see how good our API actually is and also to let you experiment with setting these values for yourself, as the first time you set the values you may make a mistake and not be satisfied with the final product, we are offer 500Mb of free data cleansing to each new customer, see our pricing structure.
+In order both to allow you to see how good our API actually is and also to let you experiment with setting these values for yourself, as the first time you set the values you may make a mistake and not be satisfied with the final product, we are offer 500Mb of free data cleaning to each new customer, see our pricing structure.
 You first need to sign-up to our service using your email address, facebook or github accounts, then go to the my filters page, upload your file and get started, simply following the clear easy-to-use instructions and setting the delimiter as Spotless cannot automatically tell the difference between comma separated, tab separated and pipe separated files.
-You can also view our videos on cleansing an EPG file and cleansing a genre column which explain how to use our API.
+You can also view our videos on data cleaning an EPG file and data cleaning a genre column which explain how to use our API.

 The great thing about our machine learning filters is that they learn as they go along, which is particularly useful for our regular customers as they will tend to come back time and again with the same data quality issues, eg submitting new EPG data week after week.
 The data vary but the rogue data issues tend to do so much less.
 Thus if you want to say good-bye to rogue data, and hello to seamless data integration, come and give our service a try!
 If you would like to contact us you can speak to one of our team by pressing on the white square icon with a smile within a blue circle, which you can find in the bottom right-hand corner of any of the web pages on our site.